-Prince Orlofsky (Mezzo-Soprano) – Richard Strauss’s Die Fledermaus
+Prince Orlofsky (Mezzo-Soprano) – Johann Strauss II’s Die Fledermaus

 Aria – I like inviting guests (‘Ich lade gern mir Gaste ein’)

-A relatively minor character compared to others on this list, Prince Orlofsky is nevertheless integral to the plot of Richard Strauss‘s operetta Die Fledermaus.
+A relatively minor character compared to others on this list, Prince Orlofsky is nevertheless integral to the plot of Johann Strauss II’s operetta Die Fledermaus.
 Usually played as a travesti role, occasionally the part is played by a male tenor.

 Orlofsky is an eccentric young Russian prince, endlessly looking for something to amuse and interest him.
 Hearing about how Eisenstein (the protagonist) had played a practical joke on Dr Falke (the local notary), Orlofsky throws a grand masquerade ball to help Falke get his revenge as a source of entertainment.